 Tears were streaming down her face.
 She valiantly tried to maintain her composure.
 In the surprise move the zealous reporter shoved the microphone in the face of the almost four-year-old boy sitting on her lap.
 She purred, “What do you want for Christmas?”

 I pulled into the motel parking lot, trying to think my way through these things.
-The first thought I had was one of fatalistic excitement, knowing that I would finally get listened to by people able to do something.
-Tugging at the other side was the thought, but friends and acquaintances are already dead!
+The first thought I had was one of fatalistic excitement, knowing that I would finally get listened to by people able to do something for safety, even if there were too late for my friends.
+Tugging at the other side was the thought, but these friends and acquaintances are already dead!
 There was a satisfaction in realizing vindication and vengeance was but moments away.
 But as I sat there, other thoughts started to intrude.

 Rock looked at me.
 “What?
 What’s on your mind?”